 fbpx

-The establishment of the Pan-African Parliament (PAP) as an African Union (AU) organ in 2001, signalled a historical milestone for Africa’s integration and economic development.
+The establishment of the Pan-African Parliament (PAP) as an African Union (AU) organ in 2001, signaled a historical milestone for Africa’s integration and economic development.
 For the first time, the African continent set up a Parliament as a means to ensure that there is full participation of Africans in the development and economic integration of Africa.
 The PAP as an organ of the AU seeks to provide a formal platform for African people to participate fully and meaningfully in decision-making processes on matters affecting the continent in all spheres of life, including human rights, rule of law, good governance, democracy, peace and security, integration and development.

 More than a decade after its inauguration, the PAP continues to find ways to sustainably establish formal and informal mechanisms for meaningful engagement with the African peoples and civil society.
 The mandate of the PAP as a representative of the people of Africa, cannot be implemented without engaging and involving citizens and civil society in the activities of the PAP.